mikhailtabong/word-guessing-game-final-project/README.md

 - **Clear Instructions**: Detailed instructions are provided at the beginning of the game, making it easy for players to understand how to play.

 Enjoy the game and have fun with the game!
+Special thanks to Serena Alamina for her help!